Dramatically perched atop a hill overlooking the river is one of Prague’s most famous and must-see sights – the incredible Prague Castle!

 Prague Castle Tour Options

 The Prague Castle is a huge complex and has so much to see.
 It is a good idea to think about what you want to see before you arrive, as you really can spend a whole day or more checking out its amazing sights.
-The cheapest castle tour option is $18, click here to book.
+The cheapest castle tour option with a fast admission ticket click here to book.

 Circuit A Tour

-With this ticket, you can see most of the castle when you visit St. Vitus Cathedral, the Old Palace and St. George’s Basilica, as well The Story of Prague Castle, Rosenberg Palace and the Golden Lane with Daliborka Tower.
+With this ticket, you can see most of the castle when you visit St. Vitus Cathedral, the Old Palace, and St. George’s Basilica, as well as The Story of Prague Castle, Rosenberg Palace, and the Golden Lane with Daliborka Tower.
 This Prague Castle tour is certainly a great option as all the main sights are included.